Recipe makeovers: 5 ways to create healthy recipes

 - Toppings.
 Eliminate items you generally add out of habit or for appearance, such as frosting, coconut or whipped cream toppings, which are all high in fat and calories.

 - Condiments.
 Cut condiments, such as pickles, olives, butter, mayonnaise, syrup, jelly and mustard, which can have large amounts of salt, sugar, fat and calories.
+Use fresh condiments such as cucumbers vs pickles, cherry tomatoes vs olives, non-fat or reduced fat spreads vs butter or mayonnaise.
+Instead of syrup or jelly, try fresh berries that are mashed, or thin slices of fresh apples, peaches or pears.
 Use low-sodium soy sauce in a smaller amount than a recipe calls for to decrease the amount of salt.

 - Cheese.
 If a recipe calls for 1 cup of shredded cheddar cheese, use 1/2 cup instead.